erlang/otp/HOWTO/DTRACE.md

 As of R15B01, the dynamic trace code is included in the OTP source distribution, although it's considered experimental.
-The main development of the dtrace code still happens outside of Ericsson, but there is no need to fetch a patched version of the OTP source to get the basic funtionality.
+The main development of the dtrace code still happens outside of Ericsson, but there is no need to fetch a patched version of the OTP source to get the basic functionality.

 Implementation summary
 ----------------------